 New Home Warranty - Radon Gas

-New homes in Ontario come with a new home warranty that is provided by the builder and backed by Tarion.
+New homes in Ontario come with a warranty that is provided by the builder and backed by Tarion.
 The warranty covers radon gas levels exceeding 200 Bq/m³ in new homes for seven years from the date of occupancy.